ABOUT

 A Chinese person with black hair is holding a film camera while looking into an oval mirror with a golden ornate frame.
 They are wearing a black shirt with a scoop neck.

 Rachel Lau is a multidisciplinary artist, writer, and library worker.
 Inspired by the tenderness and strength of the queer and racialized communities that raised them, they create work that embraces feeling and communality.
 Their current practice includes sound art, poetry, photography, drawing, and zine-making.
-Currently, Rachel is a co-librarian of Queer Reads Library, a mobile library of independently published queer books and zines based in Hong Kong, London, and Vancouver.
+Currently, Rachel is a co-librarian of Queer Reads Library, a mobile library of independently published queer books and zines based in Hong Kong and Vancouver.

 Living in this imperialist-white-supremacist-capitalist-patriarchy (to borrow from bell hooks), they believe that creating and communing with one another is both a salve and a tool of resistance against these oppressive structures.